Calibrating a Smartphone Camera for 3D Vision

 However, this method comes with a challenge: glare.
 A glossy screen is a mirror, and reflections are the enemy of corner-detection algorithms.
 The solution?
 A controlled environment.

-Given that we know the “pixel width in mm”, we know precisely the size and location of each tiny square (i.e., X,Y,Z
+Given that we know the “pixel width in mm”, we know precisely the size and location of each tiny square (i.e., X,Y,Z) in the checkerboard pattern in the 3D coordinate system (where we assume Z=0, for the screen).

 The following image shows a checkerboard pattern characterised by 9x6 internal corners, along with a while boundary.